But… I think we’re getting ahead of ourselves.

 THE WINNER: It’s a tie.
-Designing your mobile site separately from desktop on Showit is a drag, but it has its perks, too.
+Designing your mobile site separately from desktop on Showit is a drag if you don’t love spending time designing, but it has its perks, too.
 There’s no clear winner here.

 So.
 Much.
 Easier.
 It’s a very intuitive platform, with everything laid out for you in the most straightforward manner.
 Getting lost in Squarespace is practically impossible.
 (Scroll back up to the ‘convenience’ category for my formal love letter to the ease of Squarespace for beginners.)